openmpf/openmpf-docker/SWARM.md

 nodes.
 If the images are updated, only the changes are downloaded from the Docker registry.

+Note that by default both the Workflow Manager and mySQL containers have a `placement` constraint so that they are always deployed to the swarm manager node.
+The mySQL container must always run on the same node so that the same openmpf_mysql_data volume is used when the swarm is redeployed.
+The Workflow Manager container is run on the same node for efficiency.
+If you wish to change the node, then modify the `placement` constraints in `swarm-compose.yml`.

 #### Monitor the Swarm Services

 It may be helpful to run: